The Danton Burroughs

-Anns Louisa is about right about my never having proper instruction in mathematics.
+Anns Louisa is about right about my never having proper instruction

-letters, in fact I think he has only written me once since
+answering my letters, in fact I think he has only written me once since

 we have been here.
-I will write again & see what is the matter if I can.
+I will write again & see what is the matter if I

-& the consequent furnishings required I think our Alumni
+about getting & the consequent furnishings required I think our Alumni

 will furnish the parlor for us as nicely as we want.
 That will leave each

 only his own room to fit up as he pleases.
-Several of the alumni have promised to give
+Several of the alumni have promised

-may think I said too much to Frank about athletics, but if you could
+You may think I said too much to Frank about athletics, but if you could

 it makes no difference what, either rowing, foot ball, base ball, track